toudbeau/Garnicia/README.md

 - Inline renaming of notes
 - Auto-save with SQLite backup
 - User-friendly GTK 3 interface
+- Scrollbars for long notes
-- Customizable editor font and size
+- Customizable editor font and size (persistent with a reset option)
+- Basic Markdown formatting buttons (bold and italic)

 ## Dependencies